Low-fat Polish cottage cheese dip with radishes and chives, this spread is light and refreshing.

 Cheese:

-- The Polish spread is made with twarog, which is the Polish quark, a creamy fresh cheese made of cow’s milk, which is very popular in Germany as well.
+- The Polish spread is made with twarog, which is the Polish quark, a creamy fresh cheese made of cow's milk.

 - It is not as smooth as twarog, as cottage cheese has those big grains, but the taste is just as good and refreshing.
 I do not mind the grains at all, but you can always crush the small lumps with a fork.

-- Draining the cottage cheese is also recommended if it is very wet.
-It is not always necessary though, it really depends on the brand.
+- Draining cottage cheese is also recommended if it is very wet.
+It is not always necessary, though; it really depends on the brand.
 Place it in a fine-mesh sieve and leave it for about one hour to drain.

 Yogurt or sour cream: